emilyfuhrman/storytelling_with_data/2019_Fall/Studios/01_Introduction_to_Tableau.md

 ![Excel Trimmed](https://github.com/emilyfuhrman/datavis_design/blob/master/2019_Spring/Studios/Images/01/09_Excel_Trimmed.png)

+* If you are working in Google Sheets, export the file to Excel by going to `File > Download > Microsoft Excel`.

 #### Importing data into Tableau

 * If you have not already done so, download and install [Tableau Public](https://public.tableau.com/s/).